coar-repositories/coar-vocabularies-website/webroot/content/resource_types/c_ba08/index.md

 ---
 title: book review
 uri: http://purl.org/coar/resource_type/c_ba08
-description: A written review and critical analysis of the content, scope and quality of a book or other monographic work.
+description: 'A written review and critical analysis of the content, scope and quality of a book or other monographic work.
+[Source: http://purl.org/spar/fabio/BookReview]'
 deprecated: false
 layout: concept
 related: